ajeetraina/dhi-sample-demos/rust/guides/rust.md

     cp /build/target/release/docker-rust-hello /build/server

 ################################################################################
-# Create a new stage for running the application that contains the minimal
+# Create a new stage for running the application with security-hardened runtime environment
-# runtime dependencies for the application.

 FROM <your-namespace>/dhi-rust:<tag> AS final